 Quick Answer: The best medicine ball exercises for lower abs are leg raises, reverse crunches, flutter kicks, V-ups, dead bugs, and the hollow hold.
-All load the lower rectus abdominis and transverse abdominis by bringing the legs and hips toward the torso — the pattern standard crunches don’t reach.
+All work by driving the hips and legs toward the torso the movement pattern that loads the lower rectus abdominis directly, which standard crunches miss entirely.

 What weight to use: Beginners: 2–4 kg | Intermediate: 4–6 kg | Advanced: 6–8 kg

-Use a standard medicine ball — not a slam ball, which is built for throws.
-When the ball sits between your feet, start at the lighter end — the lever arm is long and the hip flexor demand increases sharply.
+Use a standard medicine ball, not a slam ball.
+When the ball sits between your feet, start at the lighter end the lever arm is long and hip flexor demand increases sharply with weight.

 10 Medicine Ball Exercises for Lower Abs